rymd80/autonomous_pump/README.md

 ### The switches simulate the on/off of the reed switchs to simulate water level changes
 ### The red led simulates the pump being turned on/off
+### The test harness is connected to computer via USB for power and debug access.
 ![Pump test harness wiring diagram](documentation/test_pump_Sketch_bb.jpg?raw=true)

 ## Liquid Level Sensor